-- 1. The following rules apply to COTW meetings: - a) a motion for adjournment is not allowed; - b) the number of times a Member of the Committee may speak on any matter is within the discretion of the Chair; - c) a member of the public may address the Committee at the discretion of the Chair; - d) Staff appointees to the Committee may address the Committee and answer inquiries at the discretion of the Chair.
+- 1. The following rules apply to COTW meetings: - a) a motion for adjournment is not allowed; - b) the number of times a Member of the Committee may speak on any matter is within the discretion of the presiding member; - c) a member of the public may address the Committee at the discretion of the presiding member; - d) Staff appointees to the Committee may address the Committee and answer inquiries at the discretion of the presiding member.